Zoé Vallé Memorial LibraryLatest News:

 Our Library:

-The ZVL is a lending library of an estimated 150,000 donated books, now managed by South Shore Public Libraries (SSPL).
-We also feature a permanent collection of historic books.
+The ZVL is a lending library, now managed by South Shore Public Libraries (SSPL).
+We also feature a permanent collection of local and historic books.

 Come visit us!
-Our heritage house is lovely all year-round, and we have beautiful gardens and the unique three-story Lightfoot Tower for your enjoyment outside, in season.
+Our lovely heritage house is open year-round, and there are beautiful gardens and the Lightfoot Tower for your enjoyment outside (in season).

 The Zoé Vallé Memorial Library is a registered charity.